ScottESanDiego/Fetch-Latest-File/README.md

-# Home Assistant "Fetch latest file" Custom Component
+# Home Assistant "Fetch Latest file" Custom Component

-This custom component for Home Assistant allows you to fetch the latest files (such as camera screenshots and video events) of a certain minimum size from a specified directory.
+This custom component for Home Assistant allows you to retrieve ("fetch") the most recently modified files ("latest files"), such as camera screenshots and video events, of a certain minimum size from a specified directory.
 It was specifically designed for use with Reolink cameras and their integrations but can be easily adapted for a variety of other use cases.

 Note that the original project is (or soon will be!) archived by the author, and this form includes updates to make it work reliably with the latest Home Assistant versions.